MD-Studio/cerise/README.md

 * The examples still work and produce the same (or better) results
 * The code is compatible with Python 3.5
 * An entry about the change or addition is created in CHANGELOG.md
-* Add yourself as contributing author
+* You've added yourself as contributing author

 Contributing authors so far:
 * Lourens Veen